The Careless Embrace of the Boneshaker (Forthcoming, August 8 2016)

 Praise for our first anthology, It’s Animal but Merciful: Read this book.
 Stick with it to the end.
 You will not be disappointed.
 You will be dazzled. -Emilia Fuentes Grant, The Pedestal Magazine.

-All titles may be purchased via amazon.
+All titles may be purchased via Indiebound and amazon.
 Other options include Barnes and Noble, or why not order in person or online through your favorite local indie bookstore such as Powell’s.
 In New York City you can find us on the shelves at Bluestockings and Berl’s Poetry Shop.
 Canada, Australia, Spain, United Kingdom, Germany, France, India, and Japan are just a few international online options.
 Our books are printed in the United States, United Kingdom, and Australia so there should be no large international shipping costs.

 Our books are also available through the wondrous Espresso Book Machine.
 “Prints a book faster than you can make a cup of coffee!”
 Locations include the NYU Bookstore (NYC), McNally Jackson (NYC), Tattered Cover (Denver), and the Harvard Bookstore.